What is Risk Management

-This requires some additional explanation, so let us break the process down to its constituent steps:
+This requires some additional explanation, so let us break the process down into its constituent steps:

-Risk identification, risk analysis, and risk evaluation are collectively referred to as risk assessment, a sub-process of the overall risk management process.
+Risk identification, analysis, and evaluation are collectively referred to as risk assessment, a sub-process of the overall risk management process.

-If you apply it to data privacy, the scope would be records of processing activity, as this is what the nature, scope, context and purposes of processing denotes, as per the narrative from GDPR, Article 32.
+If we look at it from a data privacy perspective, the scope would be records of processing activity, as this aligns with the nature, scope, context, and purposes of processing.

-The context might also take into account drivers of an organization for the protection of data subjects’ personal data, such as protection of individuals’ privacy, meeting legal and regulatory requirements, practicing corporate responsibility, enhancing consumer trust, etc.
+It might also consider an organization’s drivers for protecting personal data, such as protecting individuals’ privacy, meeting legal and regulatory requirements, practicing corporate responsibility, and enhancing consumer trust.

 During the context establishment phase, you will need to develop the following criteria:

-For example, to determine impact criteria, your organization might want to consider, classification level of the impacted information asset, impaired operations, loss of business and financial value, breaches of requirements (legal, regulatory or contractual), and more.
+For example, to determine impact criteria, your organization might want to consider the classification level of the impacted information asset, impaired operations, loss of business and financial value, breaches of requirements (legal, regulatory, or contractual), and more.

 Loss of business and financial value would not make much sense in the context of individuals’ rights and freedoms, and the same is true for other considerations from information security risk management.

-Finally, some additional organizational aspects of risk management need to be considered, the most important being naming the stakeholders, definition of roles and responsibilities, and specification of records to be kept.
+Finally, some additional organizational aspects of risk management need to be considered, the most important being naming the stakeholders, defining roles and responsibilities, and specifying the records to be kept.

-The purpose of risk identification in information security is to determine what could happen to cause a potential loss to an organization’s assets and to gain insight into how, where, and why the loss might happen.
+Risk identification in information security aims to determine what could cause a potential loss to an organization’s assets and gain insight into how, where, and why the loss might happen.

-You can find out more about each of the sub-steps in Privacy Risk Management white paper:
+You can find out more about each of the sub-steps in the Privacy Risk Management white paper: